Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 The Strictly Come Dancing 2020 line-up is now full, with all 12 dancers confirmed to participate.

-There are fewer celebrities this 12 months as a result of shorter run time, however the confirmed contestants are:
+There are fewer celebrities this yr because of the shorter run time, however the confirmed contestants are:

-Though his area was crammed by Kelvin Fletcher, many suspected he’d be given one other shot on the present.
+Though his house was crammed by Kelvin Fletcher, many suspected he’d be given one other shot on the present.

-The Made In Chelsea star has now been confirmed for the 18th sequence, and he’s hoping to make this one a hit!

 Talking of his Strictly signing, he mentioned: “Right here we go once more, hopefully this time I can final lengthy sufficient so my mum can see me dance.”

-He added: “The explanation I’m doing it, is to make my mum proud however all I did final 12 months was make her much more dissatisfied.
-Let’s change that this 12 months, can’t wait!!”
+He added: “The rationale I’m doing it, is to make my mum proud however all I did final yr was make her much more disenchanted.
+Let’s change that this yr, can’t wait!!”

-Former boxer Nicola Adams will likely be a part of the present’s first-ever same-sex pairing.
+Former boxer Nicola Adams shall be a part of the present’s first-ever same-sex pairing.

 The 36-year-old confirmed the news, after she was introduced because the sixth celeb to hitch the present.

-She mentioned: “I additionally wished to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s superb to be part of the motion for change, variety and breaking boundaries within the leisure business.”
+She mentioned: “I additionally needed to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s wonderful to be part of the motion for change, variety and breaking boundaries within the leisure trade.”

-Karen Hauer beforehand steered she want to be in a same-sex couple.
-She instructed The Solar on Sunday: “It’s a phenomenal approach to showcase emotion on stage and I’d undoubtedly love to do it.
-I’ve danced with ladies lots over time, so I really feel very comfy about it.”
+Karen Hauer beforehand steered she wish to be in a same-sex couple.
+She informed The Solar on Sunday: “It’s a stupendous solution to showcase emotion on stage and I’d undoubtedly love to do it.
+I’ve danced with girls so much over time, so I really feel very comfy about it.”

-She mentioned: “Susanna retains saying to me in like a extremely smart tone, ‘Ranvir you haven’t any concept what’s about to occur.’
-She’s like, ‘You don’t have any concept and it’s like a whirlwind.’”
+She mentioned: “Susanna retains saying to me in like a extremely wise tone, ‘Ranvir you don’t have any thought what’s about to occur.’
+She’s like, ‘You haven’t any thought and it’s like a whirlwind.’”

 Equally, politician Jacqui Smith – who can also be within the 2020 line-up – has been searching for recommendation from a former contestant.